Fanboy & Chum Chum: Reviews

+Fanboy & Chum Chum received generally mixed reviews.
 Aaron H. Bynum of Animation Insider called Fanboy & Chum Chum "a fun show that deserves a good look.
 The quality animation helps counterbalance the immense amount of dialogue from the series' chatty characters, and the sheer comedy of marginally competent comic-loving kids helps outweigh what might otherwise be a binge of geeky annoyance.
 But overall, Fanboy & Chum Chum is a lot of fun."
 Variety praised the series' "bright, energetic look and even an appealing premise in theory".
 David Hinckley of NY Daily News gave the series three stars out of five, and said that "it's good [but] might not be the next SpongeBob".

-Not all reviews were postitive.
+Not all reviews were positive.
 KJ Dell'Antonia of Slate found the main characters irritating, and thought the whole concept was unoriginal, with "many tired jokes and not enough of that kind of mild satire to make this play in our house".
 Joly Herman of Common Sense Media gave the series 3 out of 5 stars; saying that:

-If you're looking for deep content and lasting lessons, then this show isn’t for you – or for your kids.
-Precious little of it can be applied to reality, especially when it comes to Fanboy and Chum Chum’s experiences at school, where they enjoy nearly free rein to goof off and hardly put effort into their work.
-Even the nature of their friendship may be troubling to some parents, since Fanboy’s control over his pal’s actions sometimes verges on bullying.
+If you're looking for deep content and lasting lessons, then this show isn't for you – or for your kids.
+Precious little of it can be applied to reality, especially when it comes to Fanboy and Chum Chum's experiences at school, where they enjoy nearly free rein to goof off and hardly put effort into their work.
+Even the nature of their friendship may be troubling to some parents, since Fanboy's control over his pal's actions sometimes verges on bullying.
 But there's no doubt that it's entertaining.
 So if your young tweens can check their sense of reality at the door, this silly show offers a fun depiction of the wild imagination that they probably share with the main characters.
 For younger kids, though, the blurry line between fiction and realistic lifestyles may be a little confusing.

-In 2025, Comic Book Resources included the networks's greenlighting of the series on its list of "10 Mistakes That Still Haunt Nickelodeon."
-According to staff writer Rachel Ulatowski: "Today, some viewers and critics consider it Nickelodeon's worst cartoon.
+In 2025, Comic Book Resources (CBR) included the networks's greenlighting of the series on its list of "10 Mistakes That Still Haunt Nickelodeon."
+According to CBR writer Rachel Ulatowski: "Today, some viewers and critics consider it Nickelodeon's worst cartoon.
 The show is loud, chaotic, overly reliant on toilet humor, and can be very irritating.
 Considering Nickelodeon allegedly rejected the now acclaimed show Adventure Time in favor of Fanboy and Chum Chum, its mediocrity is even more disappointing."